 Other ways to say: Mistreat, disrespect

-Fun Fact/Origin: This idiom compares a person to something on the ground, showing low value.
+Fun Fact/Origin: This phrase compares a person to dirt on the ground—something people step on without care.

 2. Dish the dirt

-Meaning: To share gossip or private details about someone
+Meaning: To share gossip or juicy secrets, especially about someone else.
+It’s often about spreading negative or private news.

 Other ways to say: Gossip, spill secrets